-For millennia, nations and states have legalized the killing of individuals as punishment.
+Throughout history, nations and states have legalized the killing of individuals as punishment.
 This has caused much division in society, and within the Orthodox Church.
-Because of the ambiguity surrounding the issue, the Orthodox Church holds no “official” (dogmatic) position on capital punishment.
+Because of the ambiguity surrounding the issue, the Orthodox Church holds no “official” (dogmatic) position on this issue.
 In this post, we explore different Orthodox Church’s positions both for and against capital punishment.
-Our goal in this post is not to persuade you of either side, but to inform you of the arguments presented, and allow you to decide on your own.

 What is capital punishment?